• Skip to primary navigation

 If you don't have a spiralizer, you can use a julienne peeler or simply cut the zucchini as thinly as possible.

 Then, add some oil to a large pot and heat over medium heat.
-Once hot, add onion and garlic, cook for 2 minutes.
-Add celery and carrots, cook for 5 minutes or until softened, don’t let them brown.
+Once hot, add onion and garlic and cook for 2 minutes.
+Add celery and carrots, and cook for 5 minutes or until softened, and don’t let them brown.

 Add broth, spiralized zucchini, thyme, basil, oregano, and dill to the pot.